 [sitename].netlify.app within the configuration at either your registrar or other DNS provider.

 If you’re instead using Netlify DNS, you’ll want to ensure that at your registrar or other DNS provider, that you are using Netlify name servers.
-You can find your Netlify name servers by following this doc.
+You can find your site’s Netlify name servers by following this Support Guide.

 You’ve checked at your register or DNS provider and they are configured correctly.
 However, you still haven’t received your SSL/TLS Certificate.

-If you’re using external DNS, you’ll enter the bare domain (example.com) at DNSchecker.org, select
+If you’re troubleshooting external DNS, you’ll enter the bare domain (example.com) at DNSchecker.org, select

 A for A Records and then click